Personal injuries ( 4.37.3 )

 Deciding whether to take legal action

-51. Even if the client believes that s/he has a strong case, it will not always be appropriate or possible for her/him to take legal action.
-For example:
+Even if you believe that you have a strong case, it may not be possible to take legal action.

 Choosing a lawyer

-52. If the client is applying for legal aid it is to be hoped that the Acting Batonnier would pass the case to a lawyer experienced in this field.
-This may not always happen, however.
+If you are applying for legal aid it is to be hoped that the Acting Batonnier would pass the case to a lawyer experienced in this area of law.
+This may however not always happen.

-53. If the client has some means, it would be advisable to take legal advice you should shop around to find a lawyer who has the relevant experience and whom you get on with.
+If you can afford to take legal advice you should shop around to find a lawyer who has the relevant experience and whom you get on with.
 There is a list of specialist lawyers in personal injury litigation at 4.2.2.
-A number of law firms will provide a free consultation to assess the case.
+A number of law firms will also give a free consultation to weigh up the case.

 Paying for legal action

-57. Some insurance policies offer their holders legal protection cover, particularly in the case of motoring insurance.
-It is important to ask the client whether they have such cover which would underwrite the cost of legal action up to a certain amount.
+Some insurance policies give their holders legal protection cover, especially in the case of motoring insurance.
+It is important to check whether you have such cover which would pay the cost of legal action up to a certain amount.
 You should also ensure you stick to the terms of the policy.

-58. If the client's accident happened at work and s/he is a member of a trade union, the union may undertake the legal action on their member's behalf.
+If your accident happened at work and you are a member of a trade union, the union may take on the case for legal action on your behalf.

-59. If the client cannot get help with the cost of legal action and does not have an extremely strong case, a lawyer may advise her/him not to take legal action.
-This is because, if the client loses, s/he will be liable for the costs of her/his own legal advisers and, usually, the costs of the other party.
+If you can't get help with the cost of legal action and do not have an extremely strong case, a lawyer may advise you not to take legal action.
+This is because, if you lose, you will have to pay your own costs and usually the costs of the other party.

 The amount of compensation

-60. There are two types of compensation that a client may claim, general damages (see para 66) and special damages (see para 68)
+There are two types of compensation that you may claim, general damages and special damages.

-61. General damages are paid to compensate the client's injury and are usually the major part of any award.
-They can include a sum to compensate for the clients:
+General damages are paid to compensate you for the injury and are usually the biggest part of any award.
+They can include a sum to compensate for your:

-64. Special damages are paid to the client to compensate her/him for actual financial loss that the injury has caused up until the date of the hearing.
-These amounts must be specified by the client when first making the claim and the Court will decide what is reasonable.
-The client's lawyer will help the client to decide what to claim as special damages.
-(See para 8 for financial losses which can be included in a special damages claim).
+Special damages are paid to you to compensate you for actual financial loss that the injury has caused up until the date of the hearing.
+These amounts must be stated by you when you first make the claim and the Court will decide what is reasonable.

 Settling a case